 The contractor will also have to obtain a National Pollutant Discharge Elimination System (NPDES) permit from the Santa Ana Regional Water Quality Control Board (SARWQCB) for groundwater discharges to surface waters from dewatering activities that may occur during construction of the dike in which shallow groundwater interferes with excavation of its foundation footprint.
 This NPDES permit would also require common additional groundwater geochemistry parameters and Total Dissolved Solids (TDS) to be tested for and monitored during the actual dewater discharge activities.
-Therefore, hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment from construction activities would be less than significant with the implementation of EC-WR-1 to EC-WR-3 and the project would not interfere with any emergency response or evacuation plan.
+Therefore, hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment from construction activities would be less than significant with the implementation of environmental commitments WR-1, WR-3, EC-WR-4, ECWR-8, and EC-WR-9 and the project would not interfere with any emergency response or evacuation plan.